-- (iv) The Bowden St and Ann Thorn Park catchment hydrological model was de-archived and re-run to confirm it gives reported estimates of the 100 yr ARI and PMF flows; - (v) The model was extended to include the Porters St subcatchment; - (vi) The hydrological model was run to estimate flood flows in the 5 yr ARI, 100 yr ARI and PMF events under Existing Conditions
+- (iv) The Bowden St and Ann Thorn Park catchment hydrological model was de-archived and re-run to confirm it gives reported estimates of the 100 yr ARI and PMF flows; - (v) The model has been extended to include the Porters St catchment; - (vi) The hydrological model was run to estimate flood flows in the 5 yr ARI, 100 yr ARI and PMF events under Existing Conditions

-- (vii) The hydrological model was modified to represent the Masterplan scenario and run for the 5 yr ARI, 100 yr ARI and PMF events; - (viii) The impact of a 30% increase in 100 yr ARI rainfall on runoff under Masterplan Conditions was assessed; - Using the supplied detailed survey and/or ALS data and supplied data on existing drainage assets, the xpswmm2D model of the Bowden St and Ann Thorn Park catchment was extended to include the Porters St subcatchment; - (x) The hydraulic model was run to estimate flood flows in the 5 yr ARI, 100 yr ARI and PMF events under Existing Conditions; - (xi) the hydraulic model was updated to represent the Masterplan scenario including the proposed trunk drainage upgrade and planned overland flowpaths and was run for the 5 yr ARI, 100 yr ARI and PMF events; - (xii) The impact of a 0.9 m sea level rise on river levels and a 30% increase in 100 yr ARI rainfall on runoff under Masterplan Conditions was assessed.
+- (vii) Modify the hydrological model to represent the Ultimate development scenario and run the 5 yr ARI, 100 yr ARI and PMF events; - (viii) Assess the impact of 30% increase in 100 yr ARI rainfall on runoff under Future Conditions; - (ix) Using the supplied detailed survey and/or ALS data and any supplied data on existing drainage assets, extend the xpswmm2D model of the Bowden St and Ann Thorn Park catchment to include the Porters St catchment; - (x) Run the hydraulic model to estimate flood flows in the 5 yr ARI, 100 yr ARI and PMF events under Existing Conditions - (xi) Modify the hydrological model to represent the Future development scenario and planned overland flowpaths and run the 5 yr ARI, 100 yr ARI and PMF events; - (xii) Assess the impact of 0.9 m sea level rise on river levels and a 30% increase in 100 yr ARI rainfall on runoff under Ultimate Conditions:

-It should be noted that Existing Conditions was based on the following conditions:
+It should be noted that "Existing" Conditions is based on the following conditions:

-- It was assumed that the approved works on 146 Bowden Street are in place development of this site is due to commence in the immediate future - but that the lowering of Constitution Road and/or provision of an overland flowpath from Constitution Road to the Parramatta River is not in place; and - Details on the Porters Street drainage system that were provided progressively by Council up and until 24 August 2010.
+- It has been assumed that the approved works on 146 Bowden Street are in place development of this site is due to commence in the immediate future but that the lowering of Constitution Road and/or provision of an overland flowpath from Constitution Road to the Parramatta River is not in place: - Details on the Porters Street drainage system that have been provided progressively up and until 24 August 2010.

-The Masterplan Conditions was based on the following elements:
+The "Future" Conditions was based on the following elements:

-- The approved works on 146 Bowden Street are in place; - The lowering of Constitution Road as detailed in Ryde City Council drawing titled "Constitution Road, Road and Drainage Reconstruction Plan" dated June 2008; - Provision of an overland flowpath from Constitution Road to the Parramatta River based on the updated Masterplan; - Upgrade of the trunk drainage from Ann Thorn Park to the Parramatta River based on the alignment and the trunk drainage design undertaken for the updated Masterplan; - Upgrade of local drainage within the Ann Thorn Park catchment as defined in the DRAINS model supplied by Council titled "3_Ann Thorn_Proposed Full Upgrade from Belmore St to 146 Bowden.drn" dated 22 April 2010; - Additional inlets in the vicinity of the Nancarrow Ave low point to remove any inlet limitations; - Inclusion of proposed drainage augmentation works associated with the Stage 1 development immediately west of Belmore Street and fronting Rothesay Ave; - The development layout given in the updated Masterplan prepared by Robertson + Marks and dated October 2011 this Masterplan excludes any sites not owned; and - Existing conditions were adopted for sites not owned.
+- The approved works on 146 Bowden Street are in place; - The lowering of Constitution Road as detailed in Ryde City Council drawing titled "Constitution Road, Road and Drainage Reconstruction Plan" dated June 2008; - Provision of an overland flowpath from Constitution Road to the Parramatta River based on the Ryde City Council drawing titled "Meadowbank Employment Area, Ann Thorn Park Flood Management Strategy, Proposed Road Reserve & Drainage Alignment - Option 1 (Straight Alignment)" which is undated; - Upgrade of local drainage within the Ann Thorn Park catchment as defined in the DRAINS model supplied by Council titled "3\Ann Thorn\Proposed Full Upgrade from Belmore St to 146 Bowden.drn" dated 22 April 2010; - Additional inlets in the vicinity of the Nancarrow Ave low point to remove any inlet limitations; and - Inclusion of proposed drainage augmentation works associated with the Stage 1 development immediately west of Belmore Street and fronting Rothesay Ave; and - The development layout given in the Shepherds Bay Urban Renewal, Shepheards Bay Master Plan prepared by Robertson + Marks and dated 14 August 2010.